Haseeb3927/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+ANSWER:
+Because X is global variable then we can access to it.
+console.log(f1()) will Output: 10
+But Y is a local variable inside the function.
+console.log(y) will Output: undefined.

+Result: 10 , undefined

 ## Question 3